Supreme Court gives Trump win by allowing 'remain in Mexico' policy to continue

 The Supreme Court's order noted that the stay only applies while the administration files a petition for the Supreme Court to review the Ninth Circuit's decision.
 Should the court decline, the stay will be lifted and the policy will go back to being blocked.
 Should the court decide to hear the case, the stay will remain in effect until the court hands down a decision.

+About 60,000 asylum-seekers have been returned to Mexico to wait for their cases to wind through clogged U.S. immigration courts since the policy was introduced in January 2019 in San Diego and later expanded across the border.

-Fox News' Shannon Bream and Morgan Phillips contributed to this report.
+Fox News' Shannon Bream and Morgan Phillips and The Associated Press contributed to this report.